 Group of Permanent Magnets and Applications at IMDEA Nanoscience.

 The Group of Permanent Magnets and Applications is working on fundamental and applied aspects of permanent magnets with no or reduced content of critical raw elements (rare-earths).
 The scope is the complete or partial substitution of strategically and costly rare earths (Nd and Dy) in technological permanent magnets in close collaboration with EU industrial partners.
 The main research lines are:

-◦ Advanced 3D-printing technologies of permanent magnets and metallic materials.
+◦ Advanced 3D-printing technologies of magnetic and metallic materials;

 Scientific and technological initiatives coordinated by the Group: